nirtamir2/talks/2025-06-26/src/slides.md

 ---

-# We need to check the error types ourself
+# We need to check the error types ourselves

 ```ts twoslash
 class DivededByZeroError extends Error {